YuxingLiu/CarND-Behavioral-Cloning-P3/README.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

+Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 [//]: # (Image References)